AnthonyHoudaille/Kaggle-Forest-Type/Readme.md

 For further information: https://archive.ics.uci.edu/ml/machine-learning-databases/covtype/covtype.info

+# My submition :

-I made this kernel with DATABRICKS COMMUNITY EDITION.
+• I made this kernel with DATABRICKS COMMUNITY EDITION.

-The language is SCALA.
+• The language is SCALA.
 I used PySPARK librairy.

-This challenge was part of a private in-class Kaggle Challenge.
+• This challenge was part of a private in-class Kaggle Challenge.
 I have reached an accuracy of 0.90805 which allowed me the mark 18.5/20 for the evaluation.